moveit/moveit.ros.org/_posts/2021-01-15-world-moveit-day-2021.md

 To participate, please register with [this form](https://forms.gle/JC7j88oip16jqfu18) so we have a rough idea of interest level and intent.

-If you want to give a lightning talk, let us know when you register or send us a note at [world-moveit-day@picknik.ai](mailto:world-moveit-day@picknik.ai).
+If you want to give a lightning talk, let us know when you register or send us a note at [world-moveit-day@picknik.ai](mailto:world-moveit-day@picknik.ai) no later than **March 1st**.
 Lightning talks should be 2-3 minutes long and pre-recorded.

 ## Organizers / More Info